Mac & Cheese

 old fashioned mac and cheese recipe blog

-Bake, uncovered, in a preheated oven for about 30-40 mins.
-If I were making this just by itself, I would probably do 350 for 40 mins or 375 for 30 mins.
-Something like that.
-But usually I have something else occupying my oven so I just pop it in with whatever else I have cooking at the time. :) Anywhere from 350 - 400 degrees, probably even 425 is just fine. :)
+Bake, uncovered, in a preheated oven for about 30 minutes.
+If I were making this just by itself, I would do 400 for 30 mins.
+But usually I have something else occupying my oven so I just pop it in with whatever else I have cooking at the time. :) Anywhere from 350 – 400 degrees is just fine. :)

 old fashioned mac and cheese recipe blog